Gamal Abdel Nasser: Military career

 In 1937, Nasser applied to the Royal Military Academy for army officer training, but his police record of anti-government protest initially blocked his entry.
 Disappointed, he enrolled in the law school at King Fuad University, but quit after one semester to reapply to the Military Academy.
 From his readings, Nasser, who frequently spoke of "dignity, glory, and freedom" in his youth, became enchanted with the stories of national liberators and heroic conquerors; a military career became his chief priority.

 Convinced that he needed a wasta, or an influential intermediary to promote his application above the others, Nasser managed to secure a meeting with Under-Secretary of War Ibrahim Khairy Pasha, the person responsible for the academy's selection board, and requested his help.
 Khairy Pasha agreed and sponsored Nasser's second application, which was accepted in late 1937.
 Nasser focused on his military career from then on, and had little contact with his family.
 At the academy, he met Abdel Hakim Amer and Anwar Sadat, both of whom became important aides during his presidency.
 After graduating from the academy in July 1938, he was commissioned a second lieutenant in the infantry, and posted to Mankabad.
 It was here that Nasser and his closest comrades, including Sadat and Amer, first discussed their dissatisfaction at widespread corruption in the country and their desire to topple the monarchy.
 Sadat would later write that because of his "energy, clear-thinking, and balanced judgement", Nasser emerged as the group's natural leader.

 In 1941, Nasser was posted to Khartoum, Sudan, which was part of Egypt at the time.
 Nasser returned to Egypt in September 1942 after a brief stay in Sudan, then secured a position as an instructor in the Cairo Royal Military Academy in May 1943.
-In February 1942, in what became known as the Abdeen Palace Incident, British soldiers and tanks surrounded King Farouk's palace to compel the King to dismiss Prime Minister Hussein Sirri Pasha in favour of Mostafa El-Nahas, whom the United Kingdom government felt would be more sympathetic to their war effort against the Axis.
-The British Ambassador, Miles Lampson, marched into the palace, and threatened the King with the bombardment of his palace, his removal as king, and his exile from Egypt unless he conceded to the British demands.
-Ultimately, the 22 year old King submitted, and appointed El-Nahas.
+In February 1942, in what became known as the Abdeen Palace Incident, British troops surrounded Farouk's palace to compel him to dismiss Prime Minister Hussein Sirri Pasha in favour of Mostafa El-Nahas, whom Britain felt would be more sympathetic to its war effort.
+The British ambassador, Miles Lampson, marched into the palace and confronted the King, stating that he would be forced to abdicate and sent into exile unless he dismissed Pasha.
+Ultimately, Farouk submitted, and appointed El-Nahas as Prime Minister.
 Nasser saw the incident as a blatant violation of Egyptian sovereignty and wrote, "I am ashamed that our army has not reacted against this attack", and wished for "calamity" to overtake the British.
 Nasser was accepted into the General Staff College later that year.
 He began to form a group of young military officers with strong nationalist sentiments who supported some form of revolution.
 Nasser stayed in touch with the group's members primarily through Amer, who continued to seek out interested officers within the Egyptian Armed Force's various branches and presented Nasser with a complete file on each of them.